 Getting started with this diet is pretty simple:

 - Eat your veggies and fruits — and switch to whole grains.
 An abundance and variety of plant foods should make up the majority of your meals.
 Strive for 7 to 10 servings a day of veggies and fruits.
 Switch to whole-grain bread and cereal, and begin to eat more whole-gain rice and pasta products.

 - Go nuts.
 Keep almonds, cashews, pistachios and walnuts on hand for a quick snack.
-Choose natural peanut butter (think Adams Unsalted Crunchy Natural Peanut Butter, 16 Ounce (Pack of 6)), rather than the kind with hydrogenated fat added.
+Choose natural peanut butter, rather than the kind with hydrogenated fat added.
 However, no more than a handful of nuts should be consumed daily.

 - Pass on the butter.
 Try olive or canola oil as a healthy replacement for butter or margarine.
 Use it in cooking.
 Dip bread in flavored olive oil or lightly spread it on whole-grain bread for a tasty alternative to butter.

 - Spice it up.
 Herbs and spices make food tasty and are also rich in health-promoting substances.
 Season your meals with herbs and spices rather than salt.
 Try this Spice Rack Starter Kit(affiliate link): Kamenstein 20-Jar Revolving Spice Tower with Free Spice Refills for 5 Years (they give you free spice refills for 5 years.)

 - Go fish.
 Eat fish once or twice a week.
 Fresh or water-packed tuna, salmon, trout, mackerel and herring are healthy choices.
 Grilled fish tastes good and requires little cleanup.
 Avoid fried fish, unless it’s sauteed in a small amount of canola oil.